bertvv/ansible-role-vsftpd/README.md

 ## Testing

+There are two sets of tests for this role.
+The role is tested automatically on all supported platforms on Travis CI.
+Click through on the build status emblem above.

 Tests for this role are provided in the form of a Vagrant environment that is kept in a separate branch, `tests`.
 I use [git-worktree(1)](https://git-scm.com/docs/git-worktree) to include the test code into the working directory.
 Instructions for running the tests:

 1. Fetch the tests branch: `git fetch origin tests`